 We will take the time to explain the process and to understand how you currently operate to ascertain how beneficial our service would be to your specific business

 We mutually agree that terms and how a typical sale transaction will occur going forward, taking into account your people, process and client service.

 We can be operational and ready for your next sale in a few days.
 Contact us via phone or email as often as you need.
 We will answer your calls until late into the evening.

 The simplest description I can provide is that a trust account a is a bank account that contains funds, in trust, that belong to multiple people.
 The idea of ‘in trust’ has to do with the agency relationship that exist in most real estate transactions.
-Most real estate purchases and sales occur using an agency company, which will hold and distribute funds that belong to the parties involved in the transaction.
+Most purchases and sales occur using an agency company, which will hold and distribute funds that belong to the parties involved in the transaction.

-If you have a flow of sale transactions each month and manage 300 properties for 200 different owners, then you will have money that belongs to 200+ different people in your trust account.
+In the real state business, for example, If you have a flow of sale transactions each month and manage 300 properties for 200 different owners, then you will have money that belongs to 200+ different people in your trust account.
 Since all of this money is in a single (or multiple) bank accounts, the act of keeping track of how much of the money belongs to who, is called trust accounting.

 The agency relationship is derived from contracts between the owner of the property being managed or sold and the agent.
 This contract gives the property manager or selling company (the agent) specific authority to act on the behalf of the property owner.
 The whole point of property management is for the Agent to manage the real estate for a fee so that the owner does not have to.
 This means that any funds being held by the real estate agency on behalf of the owner does not belong to the agency and is, in fact, a liability on their Balance Sheet (money owed to the property owner).